gaelcolas/datum/README.md

   - 'Roles\All'

 ```
-In this case the lookup function would _try_ the following absolute path, in order:
+In this case the lookup function would _try_ the following absolute paths sequentially:
 ```PowerShell
 $Datum.AllNodes.property.Subkey
 $Datum.Environments.property.Subkey